rchanou/rchanou.github.io/cost-based-management.md

 - Fuzz testing
 - Spec-generated tests
 - AI-generated tests
-- Code instrumentation for profiling and telemetry
+- Code instrumentation for profiling, memory error detectiion, telemetry, etc.
 - Built-in test runners
-- Auto-formatters, linters, AddressSanitizer, other static analysis tools
+- Auto-formatters, linter, other static analysis tools
 - Omniscient debuggers

 Seriously, read up on that last one, because [omniscient debugging] is similar to what I'm thinking about.
 Even though it never became mainstream, I still see tons of potential in the "just capture everything" approach, with the proper execution.